upbound/docs/content/all-spaces/spaces/access-control.md

 ### Roles

-Upbound RBAC roles define sets of permissions with three built-in roles:
+Upbound RBAC roles define sets of permissions with three built-in roles at the group level:

 <!-- vale off -->
 - Admin